Arrive Casablanca, Morocco

 Fez | Timeless Medieval City

 Explore Fez el-Bali (Old Fez), the cultural heart of Morocco.
+Founded in the eighth century by Moulay Idriss I, this imperial capital was a renowned center of medieval learning.
 Stroll the lanes and souks of the labyrinthine old quarter, and visit the 14th-century Karaouine, Hispano-Moorish Attarine Medersa (Koranic college) and Nejjarine Square.
 Also, see the Royal Palace, madrasas and mellah (Jewish quarter) in Fez el-Jadid.

 Erfoud | Desert Oasis

-Explore the fortified desert town of Rissani, seeing the quarry — site of fossilized fish.
-Cross the soaring desert dunes of Erg Chebbi by four-wheel-drive vehicle, where a reception with mint tea and pastries awaits at your nomadic tented camp.
-Discover the otherworldly landscape like a local, on camel back.
+This morning, discover the fortified desert town of Rissani.
+Continue to the desert dunes of the Sahara by four-wheel drive vehicle, where a reception with mint tea and pastries awaits at your nomadic tented camp.
+The stunning reddish-hued sand dunes can reach up to 500 feet high, creating an otherworldly landscape.
+Experience it like a local on camel back.
 Then, return to your camp for a traditional meal before a campfire.
+Slumber tonight in comfort, as the sounds of the desert lull you to sleep.

 Ouarzazate | Road of a Thousand Kasbahs

-Journey overland to Ouarzazate, once a stopping point for traders.
-En route, take in views of the High Atlas’ southern slopes, intersecting the Dades Valley’s flourishing crops, irrigation canals and palm trees; then, travel along the “Road of a Thousand Kasbahs.”
+Journey overland to Ouarzazate, once a stopping point for African traders travelling to the cities of Morocco and Europe.
+En route, absorb views of the High Atlas’ southern slopes, intersecting the Dades Valley’s flourishing crops, irrigation canals and palm trees.
+Travel along the “Road of a Thousand Kasbahs” to Ouarzazate and your delightful oasis of a hotel.

 Ouarzazate | Doorway to the Desert

 Begin the day by exploring Ouarzazate, a city originally built as a French garrison in the 1920s.
 Today, the city is a regional trade center, known for its pottery and carpets.
-See the Taourirt Kasbah, which now consists of simple clay houses and crenellated towers that are beautifully decorated with geometric motifs.
+See the Tifoultoute Kasbah, a majestic 17th-century fortress overlooking the Wadi Tifoultoute.
 Continue to elaborate Aït Benhaddou, dubbed a UNESCO World Heritage Site and home of the region’s most exotic kasbahs, where structures all but defy the laws of gravity as they perch upon the steep slope.
 Some of these buildings have been featured in films, including Lawrence of Arabia and Gladiator.

 Transfer to the Marrakech airport and board your international flight home.